 Need to know

 Tours start from the visitor centre; with its bright blue roof, you can’t miss it.
-Tours cost R10 per person and take about an hour, starting at 9am or 2pm on weekdays and 11am on weekends.
+Tours cost R30 per person (in June 2017) and take about an hour, starting at 9am or 2pm on weekdays and 11am on weekends.

 Find the article interesting?
 Pin this image!